aroberts/safari-json-formatter/README.md

 A Safari extension which makes valid JSON documents human-readable.

-This is a fork of the original JSON Formatter by [Rick Fletcher](https://github.com/rfletcher/safari-json-formatter).
+This is a fork of the original JSON Formatter by [Rick Fletcher](https://github.com/rfletcher/safari-json-formatter), and it includes commits from several other forks of the same.
+Check the commit logs for details.

 ### Before:
 ![Before][i1]